WICG/serial/EXPLAINER_BLUETOOTH.md

 for each bonded device that exposes a serial port using the standard Serial Port service.

-This proposal recommends supporting **any** service that implements the Serial Port Profile, regardless of whether the service is a standard Serial Port service or is automatically mapped by the operating system.
+This proposal recommends supporting **any** service that implements an RFCOMM serial service, regardless of whether the service is a standard Serial Port service or is automatically mapped by the operating system.
 By default `Serial.requestPort()` will only include Bluetooth serial ports exposed by devices with a standard Serial Port service.
 A new service UUID filter option is